Dimplesss/vue-admin-template/README.md

 > A minimal vue admin template with Element UI & axios & iconfont & permission control & lint

+#   20180515 Update

+**Optimized the basic template**

+The main optimization content is:

+-   Use cdn to increase the loading speed and take into account debugging in development mode.
+-   Use DllPlugin to increase the speed of packing and to separate common base modules.

+### The following is the official introduction of the template.

+---

 **Live demo:** http://panjiachen.github.io/vueAdmin-template

 [中文文档](https://github.com/PanJiaChen/vueAdmin-template/blob/master/README-zh.md)